 1. The most pressing issue is the overhaul of the network.
-It needs to be modified from its current topology into a robust double ring topology.
+It needs to be modified from its current topology into a robust double-ring topology.
 Additionally, a third high-speed internet connection should be brought onto campus.
 Then, this new network needs to be fitted with powerful load balancing software to deliver on the promise that all of this new technology holds.
 Not only will all users benefit from this modernization but existing MIS resources will be able to begin tackling other important issues.

 2. Email administration is the second issue to undertake.
 Users should be able to create and administer their own email accounts.
 A technician need not be involved in this process except to handle problems.
 This means the acquisition of some new technology to replace the manual process currently in place.